Rosamaria Montibeller: Club career

 She began her career in 2011, making her debut for São Caetano in the Superliga Série A. She played for São Caetano until 2013.
-Then she played for Campinas Voleibol Clube from 2013 to 2014.
-She represented Minas Tênis Clube from 2015 to 2018 for a period of three years and won the 2018 Women's South American Volleyball Club Championship with Minas Tenis Clube.
+Then, she played for Campinas Voleibol Clube from 2013 to 2014.
+She represented Minas Tênis Clube from 2015 to 2018 for a period of three years, where she won the 2018 Women's South American Volleyball Club Championship.
 The club also subsequently qualified to participate at the 2018 FIVB Volleyball Women's Club World Championship after winning the 2018 South American Championship.

 She later switched to Praia Clube at the end of the 2018 season and eventually won the Brazilian Super Cup with the club in 2019.
 She was also part of the Dentil Praia Clube which emerged as runners-up to Minas Tênis Clube at the 2018/19 Brazilian Women's Volleyball Superliga and was also a key member of the Dentil Praia Clube which emerged as runners-up in the 2019 Women's South American Volleyball Club Championship.

 International career

-She was part of the Brazilian side that emerged as champions of the 2012 Women's Junior South American Volleyball Championship after defeating hosts Peru in the final.
-She participated at the 2013 FIVB Volleyball Women's U20 World Championship where Brazil finished at seventh position.
+She was a part of the Brazilian side that emerged as champions of the 2012 Women's Junior South American Volleyball Championship after defeating hosts Peru in the final.
+She participated at the 2013 FIVB Volleyball Women's U20 World Championship where Brazil finished in seventh position.
 She captained Brazil's U23 team, which won the 2015 FIVB Volleyball Women's U23 World Championship.
 It was also Brazil's first title in the FIVB Volleyball Women's U23 World Championship.
-She also competed at the 2017 FIVB Volleyball World Grand Prix where Brazil defeated Italy in the final to be crowned as winners.
+She also competed at the 2017 FIVB Volleyball World Grand Prix, where Brazil defeated Italy in the final to be crowned as winners.
 She was also named in the Brazilian squad for the 2018 FIVB Volleyball Women's Nations League where Brazil finished at fourth place.

 She was a member of the national which finished in seventh position at the 2018 FIVB Volleyball Women's World Championship.
-She also took an indefinite two-year break from international volleyball from 2019 to 2021 and returned to the national team for the 2021 FIVB Volleyball Women's Nations League where Brazil emerged as runners-up to United States in the final.
+She also took an indefinite two-year break from international volleyball from 2019 to 2021, but returned to the national team for the 2021 FIVB Volleyball Women's Nations League, where Brazil emerged as runners-up to United States in the final.

 She was also selected to the national squad to compete in the women's volleyball tournament at the 2020 Summer Olympics.
-She won the silver medal at the 2020 Summer Olympics after Brazil lost 21–25, 20–25, 14–25 to United States in the gold medal match of the women's volleyball tournament.
+She won a silver medal at the 2020 Summer Olympics after Brazil lost 21–25, 20–25, 14–25 to United States in the gold medal match of the women's volleyball tournament.